robmarkcole/coral-pi-rest-server/README.md

 Expose deep learning models on a Coral usb accelerator via a Flask app.
-See the jupyter notebook for usage.
-`coral-app.py` is a Flask app which exposes a tensorflow-lite model as an endpoint.

 To run the app and expose over a network:
 ```
 $ python3 coral-app.py
 ```